twalker/reuse-pending-promise/README.md

 // 20 seconds later, the last call will resolve, having invoked `myFn` a second time.
 // // callCount: 2
 ```
-### Using `getKey` for variations
+### Using `getCacheKey` option for variations
-The `getKey` argument can be used to cache variations based on the `fn`'s arguments, similar to the `resolver`
+The `getCacheKey` option can be used to cache variations based on the `fn`'s arguments, similar to the `resolver`
 argument in [lodash.memoize](https://lodash.com/docs/4.17.11#memoize).
 By default the first argument is used as the cache key.

 Here's an example where promises are re-used only if the `lang` and `country` arguments match: